DataDog/integrations-core/docs/index.rst

 * Boilerplate code implementing common operations.
 * A testing framework that can be used independently of the Agent.

-The :ref:`datadog_checks_dev` package provides tools for use during development and testing:

-* A global ``pytest`` fixture exposing the test framework.
-* Many utilities to assist with common tasks such as IO and environment setup/tear down.
-* A rich CLI, :ref:`ddev`, to run tests & E2E environments, manage dependencies, create new integrations, etc.

 Table of Contents
 ^^^^^^^^^^^^^^^^^